Best NFL Draft Picks from Each Round

 The fact that Brady has since become one of the most celebrated football players in all of NFL history proves his unmatched endurance and tenacity.
 Luckily for fans, the New England Patriots organization took a chance on Brady—selecting him as the draft’s 199th overall pick.

-Still active today, Brady has won seven Super Bowl titles and three NFL MVP awards.
+Throughout his 23 NFL seasons, Brady won seven Super Bowl titles and three NFL MVP awards.

 Round 5: Mike Webster (1974)